-The search for apartments in Germany will be at, or very near to, the top of every new arrival’s “to do” list.
+Arranging to rent an apartment in Germany will be at, or very near to, the top of every new arrival’s “to do” list.
+After all, you can’t stay in that Airbnb forever!

 Unless you have the luxury of being able to arrange this ahead of your move, or unless you have the services of a relocation agent at your disposal, it’s best to come prepared with some background knowledge of how the market works and what to look out for.